BakingBrains/ShuffleNet-V2_Implementation/README.md

 -->Run the service code on training.</br>
 -->Run the inference code for prediction (also includes service code).</br>
 -->Run the predict code for prediction on image and folder containing image.</br>
-Example weight file is given, so the directly the predict code can be tested.</br>
+Example weight file is given, so directly the predict code can be tested.</br>